Covid 19 coronavirus: Around the world - New York 'as terrible as it gets', WHO says it's 10 times deadlier than 2009 flu

 He said scientists can make estimates based on immunity from other coronaviruses, but that even that data is quite limited.

-She said that there are more than 3,000 patients globally who have so far recovered from the disease and that numerous studies are currently under way to try to answer the immunity question.
+She said that there are more than 3000 patients globally who have so far recovered from the disease and that numerous studies are under way to try to answer the immunity question.

 "Right now, we don't have a full picture of what immunity looks like," she said.
 "And until we do, we can't give a complete answer."

-The head of the World Health Organization says he believes U.S. President Donald Trump is "supportive" of the U.N. health agency.
+The head of the WHO says he believes US President Donald Trump is "supportive" of the UN health agency.

-Just days after Trump launched repeated criticism of the agency and threatened funding cuts amid the COVID-19 outbreak, WHO Director-General Tedros Adhanom Ghebreyesus says he hopes U.S. funding will continue — and said WHO's relationship with the U.S. is "very good."
+Just days after Trump launched repeated criticism of the agency and threatened funding cuts amid the Covid-19 outbreak, WHO Director-General Tedros Adhanom Ghebreyesus says he hopes US funding will continue — and said WHO's relationship with the US was very good".

 WHO officials used the briefing to reiterate the agency's insistence that countries should not be too quick to ease control measures aimed to fight the outbreak.

-Tedros said evidence shows the disease linked to the novel coronavirus outbreak is 10 times deadlier than the 2009 flu pandemic, and "the way down is much slower than the way up."
+Tedros said evidence showed the disease linked to the novel coronavirus outbreak was 10 times deadlier than the 2009 flu pandemic, and "the way down is much slower than the way up".

 Mexico